Synthetixio/SIPs/SIPS/sip-85.md

 The implementations for claiming, burning and transferring will mostly be along the same lines, without too much added complexity.

 These changes would reduce the costs of reading the debt balance by 95%.
 Reading the debt balance accounts for a significant percentage of the gas spent on Synthetix contracts.
 While there will be additional gas costs from writing to storage, these changes will still result in noticeably lower gas costs.
-In some cases, this SIP might actually result in the oracle price updating more frequently than previously.

 With the delays on burning-after-minting implemented in SIP 40, the risk of frontminting should remain negligible.